doubleedesign/testing-notebook/docs/case-studies/wc-custom-pricing/wp-integration.md

 :::danger
 It is important to be mindful of security when handling authentication in your tests.
 Do not hard-code sensitive credentials in your test files, and ensure that any test accounts you create have the minimum necessary permissions.
 This is one of the reasons it is advisable to test on a separate dev/staging site that does not contain any sensitive client or user data, not the real site.

+The test user credentials for the demo site are stored in plain text and put on GitHub for convenience and because there's no sensitive data (likewise for the database dump being included in the repo).
+This is absolutely not recommended for production sites or staging sites derived from production sites.
 :::

 ### With an application password